Search Results for

 In this following section, you will find commonly asked questions and answers about how to get started with Discord.Net, as well as basic introduction to the Discord API ecosystem.

-How do I add my bot to my server/guild?
+How do I add my bot to my guild?

 Inviting your bot can be done by using the OAuth2 url generator provided by the Discord Developer Portal.